abumq/resitail/README.md

  * A send function with `data` parameter.
  * Export this class

-Once connected resitail will use this `send` function to send the logs

-A most commonly used hook is [resitail-f](https://github.com/amrayn/resitail-f).
-It is even used in production servers for _muflihun.com_
+Once connected resitail will use this `send` function to send the logs.
+A most commonly used hook is [resitail-f](https://github.com/abumq/resitail-f).

 Example: